-20555 Yes Yes Yes Yes Yes Yes Bring forward the hard earthworks and track creation to allow the adjacent schools and community to be involved in planting the This is native forest and wetland area. inves be ne The Travis Wetland Trust supports the overall draft QEII master plan.
+20555 Yes Yes Yes Yes Yes Yes Bring forward the hard earthworks and track creation to allow the adjacent schools and community to be involved in planting the This is a practical suggestion and staff recommend Travis native forest and wetland area. investigating options and the cost upfront that would Wetland be needed to achieve later savings.
+Trust The Travis Wetland Trust supports the overall draft QEII master plan.
 The area adjacent to Travis Wetland, along Frosts, is of special interest to the Trust.
 We are pleased to see that the plan has designated this area (previously being a driving range and golf course) as an Adventure/Nature Trail through native forest and wetland.
 As shown in the plan (6.1 Areas of significance QEII Park) the proposed nature trail is part of what once was an extensive network of wetlands of which now only Travis Wetland remains.
 We are also very pleased to see that the area will be accessible to the whole community; this will allow many opportunities for interpretation and education.
 The Trust agrees that the master plan needs to work with the limitations of the land (low-lying and being in the Flood Management Area) and applauds that the plan authors wish to work with natural processes and return the land to indigenous forest and wetlands.